altgans/altgans.github.io/src/posts/linux-setup.md

 2025-10-20 21:47
 figure out why `keychain` doesn't work properly -- should only store my auth when I need my ssh keys the first time, and not whenever I open `fish`...
-TODO can I see which package installed which?
+TODO: can I see which package installed which?
-TODO show news in paru
+TODO: show news in paru
-TODO figure out how to change cursor theme maybe this works better for `keychain` in my `fish` conf
+TODO: figure out how to change cursor theme maybe this works better for `keychain` in my `fish` conf

 ```fish